dsukhinin/eeg2math-task/readme.md

 First use `1_edf2stages.ipynb` to convert EDF file of single participant into stages.

-Second use `2_stages2epochs.ipynb` to convert stages to epoch
+Second use `2_stages2epochs.ipynb` to convert stages to epochs.

-Finnaly after all data converted for all participants make NPY files using `3_make_ds.ipynb`
+Finnaly after all data converted for all participants make NPY files using `3_make_ds.ipynb`.

 ## Results